gmetrixr/docs/gmetri-docs/docs/05_compatibility/02_supported-browsers.md

 # GMetriXR Player - Supported Browsers

-If you aren't on one of the browsers mentioned below, you may see an "Unsupported Browser" error.
+If you aren't on one of the browsers mentioned below, you may see an **"Unsupported Browser"** screen.
-Try running the experience in one of the browsers below.
+Try running the experience in one of the browsers below to fix the error.

-If you still see an error, contact us at support@gmetri.com.

 ## Browser List